 When people say “bulletproof vest,” they usually mean soft body armor made from an alien material called Kevlar.
 Kevlar is lightweight and flexible, but only strong enough to protect you from pistols.

-Soldiers at war do NOT wear kevlar as their primary means of defense.
+Soldiers at war do NOT wear Kevlar as their primary means of defense.
 It isn’t strong enough.

-They wear plate carriers with quick releases!
+They wear a plate carrier with quick release!